 In 1920, the Colored Commercial Club was established in 1920 to select and both men and women for prospective employers, and to encourage the establishment of Black businesses in North Omaha.
 In the 1940s, the Omaha Urban League took up this challenge, fighting for Black jobs throughout Omaha and supporting Black-owned businesses in a variety of ways.

 Black newspapers were long important businesses unto themselves, as well as important for other Black businesses.
+Starting in the 1880s, there have been a dozen Black-owned newspapers in Omaha history.
 Rev. John Albert Williams (1866-1933) used his newspaper called The Monitor to drive North Omaha economics, calling frequently for readers to support Black-owned businesses.
 In 1938, the Omaha Star became one of the main media drivers for Black-owned businesses in Omaha.
 Editor Mildred Brown (1905-1989) called the absence of Black patronage of Black businesses an “economic lynching.”

 In the late 1930s and 1940s, the Omaha Star sponsored an annual Cooking, Business and Social Exposition at the Dreamland Ballroom.
 Featuring booths from “all the Negro owned grocery stores in the city,” there were also booths for Black-owned newspapers from across the city and the Housewives’ League.
 The Marjorie Ware (19??-19??)
 School of Dancing presented exhibitions each of the three nights, and there were demonstrations from “commercial houses” including Butter-Nut Coffee, Robert’s Dairy, several breweries, and Paramount Radios.
 There were also drawings and a baby contest.